youkwhd/youkwhd/README.md

 # youkwhd 🦑

-$.vercel.app - no monee no domain, canceled poorman
+youkwhd.vercel.app - no monee$ no domain, canceled poorman

 up for an intern position around Bandung